abhishekarya1/Hash-Define-myNotes/content/spring-boot/cloud.md

 It provides many ways to make the app resilience such as **Circuit Breaker**, **Retry**, **Rate Limiter**, Bulkhead, Time Limiter, and Cache.

 - _Circuit breaking_ is a mechanism to avoid making further requests if any resource is unavailable, then making a few requests at regular interval to check the status of availability of that resource.
-Upon failure on first hit, we can call a fallback method too.
 - _Retrying_ is simply retrying for a few times and waiting for specified time between each attempt.
 - _Rate limiting_ is limiting the amount of requests allowed to be made in a specified time interval.